seandstewart/bardly/pending/tragedies/king-lear/11-player.md

 Have no such daughter, nor shall ever see
 That face of hers again.

-*Florish.
+*Flourish.
 Exeunt all but KING OF FRANCE, GONERIL, REGAN, and CORDELIA*

 **CORDELIA**
 The jewels of our father, with wash'd eyes